zalmoxes-laran/ExtendedMatrix-doc/docs/validation_nodes.rst

 Taxonomy of the EM
 ------------------

-Validation nodes can have different values.
+[DEPRECATED] Paradata nodes can have different values.
 These lists are not “closed”: users of the EM can add values in case of necessity.